RoRoche/AndroidStarter/architecture.md

 #### Another attractive alternative: LoganSquare

-A powerful library is named [LoganSquare](https://github.com/bluelinelabs/LoganSquare).
+A powerful library named [LoganSquare](https://github.com/bluelinelabs/LoganSquare).
 It relies on compile-time annotation processing to generate parsing/serializing code.

-We can find converters written to make it works in combination with Retrofit:
+We can find converters written to make it work in combination with Retrofit:

 * <https://github.com/aurae/retrofit-logansquare> (officially referenced by the Retrofit's wiki pages)

 ## Communication between components and passing data

-A frequently asked question in Android ecosystem is:
+A frequently asked question in the Android ecosystem is:

-* how to make components communicate together, and optionally passing parameters?
+* how to make components communicate together, and optionally pass parameters?

 A common response is to set up an event bus.
 [A lot of libraries provide solution to this problem](http://android-arsenal.com/tag/32), among which: